teresacho135/react-state-and-props/readme.md

 <br>

-Because this method will be triggered when the user modifies `Search`'s input field, we need to pass `handleSearchInput` down to `Search` via props...
+Since this method will be triggered when the user modifies `Search`'s input field, we need to pass `handleSearchInput` down to `Search` via props...

 <details>
   <summary><strong>Click to reveal solution...</strong></summary>